 Parkhurst is a Buffalo-based footwear design and manufacturing company who focuses on creating a new category of style for the American footwear industry to be defined by.
 We do this by mixing sustainability and American manufacturing with refinement and contemporary styling while offering a great value.
 We are not making another bulky American work boot.

-Larger companies go directly overseas to get their raw materials– not us though.
+Larger companies go directly overseas to get their raw materials.
 We work with American mom and pop shops along with 3rd generation manufacturers right here in the USA to get our materials because we believe in supporting the American manufacturing industry from sourcing to assembly as much as we can.
 If we couldn’t find a quality component that was made in the USA, we made sure to go through a US-based distributor in order to support American jobs.
 It’s a bit more expensive, but it’s the right thing to do.
-In an industry where components come from all over the world, we aim to give our customers transparency.

 In manufacturing it is easy to see that everything must come from somewhere.
 Nearly all of our materials come from Wisconsin, Massachusetts, Illinois, Ohio, Minnesota, Nebraska and Pennsylvania.
 Unlike some other companies, we will never use third world or child labor to produce our products.
 We want everybody to experience our footwear and take comfort in the fact that they are made and sourced responsibly.